 - Emotional Health: Coping effectively with life & creating healthy, satisfying and meaningful relationships

 - Social Health: Developing a sense of connection, belonging & a well-developed support system

 - Physical Health: Recognizing the need for physical activity, healthy foods & adequate sleep

-- Occupational Health: Personal satisfaction & enrichment from ones work & career
+- Occupational Health: Personal satisfaction, enrichment & purpose from one's work & career

-- Environmental Health: Accessing and occupying environments that support health & wellbeing
+- Environmental Health: Accessing and occupying safe environments that support health & wellbeing

 - Financial Health: Satisfaction with current and future financial situations